bceyhann/atmadam/README.md

 Hope it helps you too.

-Special thanks for my mate omergoc. https://github.com/omergoc
+Special thanks for my mate omergoc: https://github.com/omergoc